Securing OpenSettings

 Modify the configuration as follows:

-- Authority: The URL of your identity provider.
+- Authority: The Url of your identity provider.
+For instance, https://idm.opensettings.net

 - ClientId & ClientSecret: Must be configured in your identity provider.